Richard J. Evans: The Third Reich Trilogy

 Between 2003 and 2008, Evans published a three-volume history of the Third Reich.
 Drawing on years of experience as a leading scholar of German history, Evans produced what some historians call the most extensive and comprehensive history of the rise and fall of Hitler's regime ever produced by a single scholar.
 Reviewer Peter Mansoor says, "The Third Reich at War is a superb piece of scholarship that is likely to emerge as the definitive account of life and death inside Hitler's blood soaked Third Reich."
 Robert Citino says, "Read together, the three volumes constitute a remarkably comprehensive treatment of the origins, course, and death of the Hitler regime, and are likely to be standard works for a long time to come."
 Ed Ericson says:

 Evans masterfully interweaves testimony that has come to light in the intervening decades with learned judgments from hundreds of authors to create a balanced and thoughtful narrative.
 This book, therefore, will assuredly become the definitive work on The Third Reich at War.

 The first volume, The Coming of the Third Reich: How the Nazis Destroyed Democracy and Seized Power in Germany (published by Penguin in 2003), shows how a country torn apart by the First World War, the terms of the Treaty of Versailles, hyperinflation and the Great Depression moved towards an increasingly authoritarian solution.
 The book explains in detail Adolf Hitler's appointment as Chancellor in January 1933 and how the Nazis transformed Germany into a one party dictatorship.
-The first volume featured highly favorable words of praise from Evans's friend Ian Kershaw on its cover.
+The first volume featured highly favourable words of praise from Evans's friend Ian Kershaw on its cover.